-The competition will run throughout the month of May, and we will accept short story entries from anywhere in the world and from both seasoned and new writers where the rules and eligibility outlined below are followed.
+The competition will run throughout the month of May (now extended by two weeks), and we will accept short story entries from anywhere in the world and from both seasoned and new writers where the rules and eligibility outlined below are followed.

 We have two themes: ‘Spring’ and ‘Give Back’.
 The former might inspire you to write about the season or nature or something you do every Spring, and the latter is our #CLANGERS theme for May and might prompt you to write about caring or community or developing meaningful connections.
 We’ll be selecting a winner and runner-up for each theme and entrants may submit as many entries as they like for either or both themes.